 Next up I’ll also give you tips for preventing future growth so that you can keep your hot tub looking its best for years to come.
 With these simple strategies, you can make sure that your hot tub stays free from white mold and ready for relaxation anytime!

-Don’t worry too much, though, as we said, it may be icky but white mold is an extremely common problem and one that can be solved relatively easily (be thankful it isn’t a clogged filter or a hot tub rash!).
+Don’t worry too much, white mold mold is an extremely common problem and one that can be solved relatively easily (be thankful it isn’t a clogged filter or a hot tub rash!).

 Here’s all you need to know about solving your white mold problems!

-What is White Water Mold – and What Causes It?
+What is White Mold – and What Causes It?